circe/sbt-circe-org/README.md

-# sbt-circe-org
+# sbt-circe-io
-An SBT plugin to support circe org projects
+An SBT plugin to support `io.circe` projects